-In a welcome announcement, the Chancellor confirmed that benefits will be uplifted by September’s rate of inflation – 10.1% – from April 2023.
-This is something that Employers For Childcare along with many third sector and civic society organisations – including the Northern Ireland Child Poverty Alliance – has been calling for.
+In a welcome announcement, the Chancellor confirmed that benefits, including Universal Credit and Tax Credits, will be uplifted by September’s rate of inflation – 6.7% – from April 2024, rather than the lower October rate of 4.6%.
+This is something that Employers For Childcare, along with many third sector and civic society organisations, has been calling for.

-This is vital to support people on the lowest incomes, but it is important to note that inflation for the poorest households is sitting at 12.5% – and many families will still struggle to pay for their basic essentials in the long months from now until April, and beyond.
-Across the UK, we still have almost 4 million children living in poverty.
+This is vital to support people on the lowest incomes, but it is important to note that many families will still struggle to pay for their basic essentials in the months from now until April, and beyond.
+Across the UK, there are almost 4 million children living in poverty.
 This isn’t right and more needs to be done to support the most vulnerable in our society.

-The State Pension and Pension Credit will also be uprated in line with the rate of inflation from 2023, and the Chancellor restated the Government’s commitment to the pensions triple lock.
+The State Pension and Pension Credit will also be uprated, this will be in line with average earnings growth of 8.5%, and the Chancellor restated the Government’s commitment to the pensions triple lock.

 We are here to help you